Intellectual Property, Entertainment, and Technology Protection

-Ms. Amron is a partner in the Vorys Washington, D.C. office and chair of the intellectual property group in the D.C. office.
-She counsels clients in sophisticated domestic and foreign trademark and copyright matters, strategic brand protection, policing and infringement, and domain names.
-She represents clients in licensing, acquisition and sales, due diligence, intellectual property audits, confidentiality, and trade dress matters and has significant experience in conflict resolution and negotiated settlements.
+Cory is a retired partner in the Vorys Washington, D.C. office and past chair of the intellectual property group in the D.C. office.
+She counseled clients in sophisticated domestic and foreign trademark and copyright matters, strategic brand protection, policing and infringement, and domain names.
+She represented clients in licensing, acquisition and sales, due diligence, intellectual property audits, confidentiality, and trade dress matters and has significant experience in conflict resolution and negotiated settlements.

 Career highlights include:

 - Being responsible for thousands of domestic and foreign trademarks, some of which are American icons